dcit202Andriod/DCIT-202-epic-minder-app-grp-38/README.md

 Created the signup screen and implemented user registration process.
 Worked on data validation and error handling for login and signup.

+10954418(victoriaakakpovie): Implemented the task management functionality of the app.
+Developed the screen for adding tasks and associated functionality.
+Implemented the logic for displaying and editing existing tasks.
+Collaborated with database team to ensure proper storage and retrieval of task data.